 Not everyone who has a traumatic experience develops post-traumatic stress disorder.
 There are certain events that may increase your risk.
 And once you know about them, you can take steps to help lessen the possibility.

 Prior sexual violation.
 If you’ve been sexually violated, you are not alone.
-It happens everywhere, but it’s more common if you are female, and especially if you are part of a marginalised group, such as being indigenous or aboriginal, having a disability, or being a member of the LGBTQA+ community.
+It happens everywhere, but it’s more common if you are female, and especially if you are part of a marginalised group.
 It’s not up to you to disclose all the parts of your past in order to be treated with careful dignity; it’s up to your care providers to extend careful services.
 You may insist that you are provided with trauma-informed services for your pregnancy and birthing experience, if it exists.
 You may also choose non-medical, culturally-appropriate support for your family’s needs.